openvinotoolkit/security_addon/docs/ovsa_get_started_kvm.md

 	* `face_detection_model.lic`

 ### Model User Instructions
-References to the Guest VM are to `ovsa_rumtime`.
+References to the Guest VM are to `ovsa_runtime`.
 Log on to the Guest VM as `ovsa` user.

 #### Step 1: Setup up the artefacts directory
 To enable the corresponding artefacts are available to the OpenVINO™ Model Server, the below artefacts would need to be stored under `/opt/ovsa/kvm/artefacts/fd/1/`